dplecko/RaceMortalityICU/README.md

 ### Analysis Demo

 A demo analysis can be run immediately after successful installation of the above dependencies.
+The runtime of the demo analysis should be under 1 minute.
 For reproducing full results, please see information about full data setup below.

 ``` r
 ricu:::init_proj()